Dispatch's Second Chance (and The Game Awards Predictions)

 Those were beefy.

-I remember those borderlands.
+I remember those borderlines.

 I want to be careful because

-And it's not short.
+That's the length.
+And not short.

 I'm pushing back against short because what they are doing, I feel like it is the exact right length for what it is.
+I am over here.

-in the narrative adventure.
-Or like if you have an episodic game, generally speaking, they're usually much longer than an hour.
+I'm comparing it to other games in the narrative adventure.
+Or, like, if you have an episodic game, generally speaking, they're usually much longer than an hour.

 I think this length is perfect because it is exactly the sort of patience that you would have to absorb a narrative and feel like you get to an end point and you can stop at that moment or you can keep going, whatever you want to do.